Vegetarian Stuffed Poblano Peppers

-These delicious vegetarian stuffed poblano peppers feature a hearty rice and black bean filling and make satisfying and healthy plant-based meal for any occasion.
+These delicious vegetarian stuffed poblano peppers make a satisfying and healthy plant-based meal for any occasion.

 Overhead view of a poblano peppers stuffed with a vegetarian rice and bean mixture and topped with salsa and sour cream.
 There are some lime wedges in the bowl and small spoonfuls of salsa and sour cream.